-The Information Commons is located on the Ground Floor of the Library.
-Computers are available for use by Massey University students (internal and distance) and staff during Library opening hours.
+PC and Macintosh computers are available on Levels A, B and the Mezzanine.
+These computers are available for use by Massey students (internal and distance) and staff during Library opening hours.

 Please see our Information Commons page for information on:

-Computers are available on a first-come first-served basis.
-Computers may not be reserved, except by Library staff for training sessions, usually in Ako 1 (Library teaching room on Level B).
+All computers are available on a first-come-first-served basis.
+They may not be reserved, except by Library staff for training sessions, usually in Ako 1 (Library teaching room on Level B).
 Computers unattended for more than 15 minutes may be logged off by Library staff and made available for other users.

 Use of the computers should be in accordance with the University's Use and Access to Information Technology Systems Policy.
 Please limit activities that are not course-related (e.g. social networking, email) at peak times or when others are waiting to use computers.
-Access to TradeMe is blocked 8 a.m. - 6 p.m.
-Monday to Friday.
+Access to TradeMe is blocked from 8 a.m. to 6 p.m., Monday to Friday.

-Three express computers are located near the entrance, ideal for quick print tasks.
-They will automatically log off after 15 minutes.
+An express computer is located near the entrance on Level A, ideal for quick print tasks.
+It automatically logs off after 15 minutes.

-Massey University's Wireless Networking Service (free to staff and students) is available throughout the Library.
-More information about getting connected is available from the Information Technology Services.
+Massey University's Wireless Networking Service (free to staff and students) is available in the Library.
+More information about getting connected is available from Information Technology Services.

 CaféNET a commercial wireless ISP network is also available for visitors.

-Help is available from the Information Desk during opening hours.
-Specialised IT help is available from the Wellington Regional IT Support reception desk (Block 4, level C), 8.30 a.m. - 5 p.m.
-Monday to Friday.
+Help is available from Library service points during opening hours.
+Specialised IT help is available from Wellington Regional IT Support (Block 5, Level C), 8.30 a.m. to 5 p.m., Monday to Friday.
 Help sheets are also available.

-The ITS Wellington web pages also contain help information.
+The ITS Wellington web pages also have help information.

-Instructions are displayed on the devices.
-Help with printing, photocopying and scanning is available from the Information Desk.
+Instructions are on the devices.
+Help with printing, photocopying and scanning is also available from Library service points.

 Your network account must be in credit balance to print or photocopy.
-Student ID cards can be used as printing and photocopying cards, or you can purchase a card from the Lending Desk.
+Student ID cards can be used as printing and photocopying cards, or you can purchase a card from the Level A service point.

-For overhead transparency photocopying, please use only OHP/acetate purchased from the lending Desk.
+For overhead transparency photocopying, please use only OHP/acetate purchased from the Library.

 Note: GST is deducted at the time you pay money into your network account, for example:

 $5.00 loaded = $4.35 credit